JamesParrott/muparser/samples/example2/Readme.txt

   |__|_|  /|____/ |____|    (____  /|__|  /____  > \___  >|__|
         \/                       \/            \/      \/

-  Copyright (C) 2004-2020
+  Copyright (C) 2010
   Ingo Berg

 This sample demonstrates using muParsers C-interface.
-The C-Interface is useful when interfacing muParser from different languages such as C#.
+The C-Interface is usefull when interfacing muParser from different languages such as C#.
 This sample is intended for use with the MS-Windows OS.

-The sample should work with windows and linux.
+You may need to copy the muparser.dll file from the ..\..\lib folder in this directory in order to run this sample.